-The only issue with this kind of lifestyle is that it can be lonely.
-If you don’t plan things properly, you may find yourself feeling isolated; even if you keep in touch with collaborators or clients via video conference, you can soon reach a point where you just don’t interact with others in person.
+Digital nomads want the freedom and flexibility to travel the world and meet other people while they work.
+The only issue with this lifestyle is that it can be lonely.
+If you don’t plan things properly, you may feel isolated.
+Even if you keep in touch with collaborators or clients via video conference, you can soon reach a point where you don’t interact with others in person.
+This is what sets coliving apart.

 What about remote workers?

-In some cases, remote workers will opt for a hybrid model, which will see them telecommute from home or another location such as a coworking space on certain days.
-In other cases, employees may be able to go fully remote, if their employer is trying to cut costs or if the nature of their job permits.
+The situation is different for remote workers, as it will usually be the companies themselves that determine the guidelines for their employees.
+In some cases, remote workers will opt for a hybrid model, which will see them telecommuting from home or another location, such as a coworking space, on certain days.
+In other cases, employees may be able to go fully remote if their employer is trying to cut costs or if the nature of their job permits.

 In this context, coliving is also an interesting option for employees and employers alike:

-The benefits are obvious in both examples: either way, employees enjoy greater flexibility and can spend more time socializing, playing sports, or simply relaxing.
+The benefits are obvious in both examples: either way, employees enjoy greater flexibility and can spend more time socialising, playing sports, or simply relaxing.
 They will be more fulfilled in the long run, making them happier and, therefore, more productive.
+From the employer’s point of view, granting employees these kinds of benefits makes it easier to attract and retain talent, encourage team spirit, and strengthen ties with the company.

 While this may have been true to begin with, as time has passed, many digital nomads have started families – yet they don’t want to give up their nomadic lifestyle and lose the freedom that allows them to travel the world.